liverwust/formsmarts_psutrischp/README.md

 --------

 * **public_html**: mirror of the directory structure on DreamHost's server
+  * **custom.css**: CSS overrides on a per-section basis, primarily to have multiple related elements (semesters, financial aid entries) on one line
   * **index.html**: Contains the "embed link" from FormSmarts
   * **syronex.html**: HTML file named by FormSmarts to do domain-name verification, a la SSL/TLS cert "Domain Validation"